peterkhe1999/CheatSheet/OSEP/README.md

 }
 ```

 We obtain access to a MSSQL database, this time across the forest trust.
-If the database contains any misconfigurations, this could allow us to elevate privileges to sysadmin and compromise the operating system itself.
+If the database contains any misconfigurations, this could allow us to elevate privileges to sysadmin and compromise the OS itself.

 ```csharp
 using System;